 Lauren Ashley Carter (Darling), Brian Morvant (The Man/Henry Sullivan), Sean Young (Madame)

 Mickey Keating is a rapidly rising name on the horror scene.
 Within a short space of time, Keating made films such as Ritual (2013), Pod (2015), Carnage Park (2016) and Psychopaths (2017), all of which have been gaining increasing critical attention and genre press.
-Darling was co-produced by Larry Fessenden’s Glass Eye Pix, a rising name on the horror scene.
-(Fessenden himself has a minor cameo as a cop near the end).
+Darling was co-produced by Larry Fessenden’s Glass Eye Pix who have become a morea-than-reasonable name on the horror scene in the last decade.
+(Fessenden himself has a minor cameo as a cop near the end of the film).

 Within its opening moments, Darling gives off a strong sense of homage to/influence of Roman Polanski’s Repulsion (1965).
 The parallels are unmistakeable – the black-and-white photography, the woman of fraying sanity alone in a big apartment.
-Like Catherine Deneuve in Repulsion, Lauren Ashley Carter is almost the sole character on screen with the exception of a man she brings back home/lets in halfway through, something that does not end nicely for him.
+Like Catherine Deneuve in Repulsion, Lauren Ashley Carter is almost the sole character on screen with the exception of a man she brings back home/lets in halfway through (which does not end nicely for him).
 There is barely any dialogue in the film.
-If all of that didn’t clinch it then surely the ticking clocks on the soundtrack would.
+If all of that didn’t clinch the Polanski inspiration then surely the ticking clocks on the soundtrack would.

 When it comes to the scenes where Lauren Ashley Carter stalks and invites a man (Brian Morvant) home and the abruptness with which she repeatedly stabs him with a knife, Darling has definitely entered well into Repulsion territory, at the same time as it is charting its own unique way there.
 The most shockingly effective scenes are not so much the stabbing but the aftermath, which come relayed in a series of subliminal flashes where we get momentary glimpses of Lauren Ashley Carter hacking into the body with a saw, wrenching out the teeth with a hammer and holding up the severed head.